All yoga lovers have their favourite books. Ones that have inspired and influenced their yoga journeys. But, which are the best yoga books?

-“Leah is a brilliant teacher and leader, and she masterfully distills the teachings into practical and actionable steps”Baron Baptiste
+“Leah is a brilliant teacher and leader.
+And she masterfully distils the teachings into practical and actionable steps”Baron Baptiste

 New York Times Bestselling Author

-Power Yoga is the most-up-to-date text on the subject.
-It begins with chapters detailing the power of yoga, power principles and focus.
+Power Yoga is the most up-to-date text on the subject.
+It begins with chapters detailing the power of yoga, power principles and how to focus.
 It then moves on to chapters dedicated to yoga postures and poses.
 The authors also include and explain modifications to alter difficulty.

 Each chapter includes simple yoga sequences ranging from five to 60 minutes.
-Making it ideal for yoga instructors and enthusiasts alike.
-Specific sequences for running, cycling, team sports and more are included.
+The book also contains specific sequences for running, cycling, team sports and more.
 Power Yoga empowers you to develop focus, balance and purpose beyond the yoga mat.

 Power yoga is so popular we published two books on it this year.
 For more on power yoga, check out Teaching Power Yoga for Sports.

-To some, yoga is seen as ‘too spiritual’ or not a ‘real’ physical activity.
-This means athletes can be hesitant to give it a try.
+Some people consider yoga to be ‘too spiritual’ or not a ‘real’ physical activity.
+Even some professional athletes can be hesitant to give it a try.
 How can so many still be oblivious to the benefits of yoga?

 Some of the world’s most successful and best athletes practise yoga.
 LeBron James, Maria Sharapova, Lionel Messi and Cristiano Ronaldo to name but a few.

-Yoga for Athletes is an ideal resource for elite and everyday athletes looking for that added edge.
-Beginning with an aptly named chapter ‘Why do Yoga?’ you’ll find out why athletes (of all abilities) should take up the practice.
-Featuring hundreds of photos, the guide clearly shows the poses and breathing techniques athletes can use to improve performance.
-As well as, reduce the risk of injury and maximise their training.
+Yoga for Athletes is for elite and everyday athletes looking for that added edge.
+In chapter one, ‘Why do Yoga?’ you’ll find out why athletes (of all abilities) should take up the practice.

-Author and instructor Ryanne Cunningham has worked with some top names in sport.
-She’s helped keep some of the toughest NFL players on the field as well as some of the top endurance athletes running longer and stronger.
-Yoga for Athletes features step-by-step instruction, expert advice and pose variations for some of the world’s most popular sports, including:
+Author and instructor Ryanne Cunningham has worked with some top names in sports.
+Keeping tough NFL players fit and top endurance athletes running stronger and longer.
+Her book features step-by-step instruction, expert advice and variations for popular sports, including:

 - American Football